ziirish/burp-ui/docs/contributing.rst

 Questions
 ---------

-Please ask question in the `discussion forum
+Ask question in the `discussion forum <https://burpui.ziirish.me/>`__.
-<https://burpui.ziirish.me/>`__.
 Do not use the issue tracker.

 ``Burp-UI`` has extensive online documentation please read the `doc
 <https://burp-ui.readthedocs.org/en/latest/>`__.

-Also please, use English as often as you can so everybody can understand your question.

 Troubleshooting